 However, it is possible for a couple who is on an amicable break to to work together and seek an uncontested divorce.
 An uncontested divorce in Cook County can save you and your ex time, energy, and money.

-Our family lawyers at Tommalieh Law can help you understand how uncontested divorces work in Cook County.
+Our family law lawyers in Orland Park at Tommalieh Law can help you understand how uncontested divorces work in Cook County.
 If you have any questions, please feel free to consult us.

 On this page

 What is an Uncontested Divorce in Cook County?

 There is no specific law that gives an exact definition of an uncontested divorce (also known as dissolution of marriage in Illinois).
 However, when people refer to uncontested divorces, they are typically talking about a situation where both parties agree that they need a divorce and agree to divide everything, which may include:

 - Division of marital debt